nxproject/node/docs/README_B_DNA.md

 ##@SkipRecycle

 The @SkipRecycle flag will be used in the future to detemine if a genome is to be recycled when the site changes.
-If set to "1", the genome will not be recycled.
+If set to "y", the genome will not be recycled.

 ## Adding your own DNA